Beef Checkoff Questions And Answers

 2) How can I be involved in the beef checkoff?

-· “The checkoff allows for producer views to be represented” – 72% agreed
+· “The checkoff allows for producer views to be represented” – 69 percent agreed

-· “The checkoff does a good job of representing my interests” – 79% agreed
+· “The checkoff does a good job of representing my interests” – 79 percent agreed

-Frankly, we think this number should be higher.
+Frankly, we think these numbers should be higher.
 The more producers who are involved in the program, the more the program reflects the needs of producers paying the checkoff.

 3) What is a ‘certified nominating organization?’
 How does an organization become certified?